typelevel/doobie/README.md

 # Doobie

 This is a pure functional JDBC layer for Scala.
-It is not an ORM, nor is it a relational algebra; it  provides a principled way to construct programs (and higher-level APIs) that use JDBC.
+It is not an ORM, nor is it a relational algebra; it just provides a principled way to construct programs (and higher-level APIs) that use JDBC.
 Doobie introduces very few new abstractions; if you are familiar with basic `scalaz` typeclasses like `Functor` and `Monad` you should have no trouble here.
 The obligatory code sample (without imports, to keep you guessing):

 ```scala
 // Database just closes over connection info